Thousifg/Thousifg/README.md

 <i>**Glad To See You Here!**</i> ✨

 - 🔭 I’m currently Student at **Masai School**

-- 🌱 I’m currently learning **Data Structures and Algorithms.**
+- 🌱 My learning wish-list includes **Three.js**

-- 🤝 I’m looking to collaborate on OpenSource Projects </p>
+- 🤝 I’m looking for help with **OpenSource Contributions.
+Ping me, if you can guide me.
+Would be grateful.🌻** </p>

 - 👨‍💻 Know more about me at - **[My Portfolio](https://thousifg.vercel.app)**

-- 💬 Ask me about **javascript, react and mongoDb**
+- 💬 Ask me about **javascript, react and Data Structures and Algorithms.**

 - 📫 You can reach me at **Thousifgangavaram@gmail.com**